NoahTunesLaunchpadYT/VDIF-File-Processor/README.md

 # VDIF File Processor Instructions for Use

+## Purpose
-This program is a set of python modules which can be used for conducting signal processing with vdif files
+This program is a set of python modules which can be used for conducting RADAR signal processing with vdif files.

+Particularly, this program can plot/print single-threaded vdif data as long as it is continuous, plot the spectral and waterfall plots, conduct auto-correlation and match filtering (for Linear Frequency Modulated Continuous Wave signals), and compensate for a changing return trip time using a PREDIX file.